jmisener123/pump-playlist-builder/README.md

 - "WOW!!
 So easy to use and so many forgotten tracks!"
 - "Wishing I had it years ago!"
 - "This is GOLD!"
+- "Every pump instructor needs this Playlist Builder tool/sorter!
+It’s a serious game-changer!"
 - "Thank you so much for making our lives easier!"
+- "I do a new theme every week for my classes... and this is really helpful!
+What a time saver!"
 - "This tool is invaluable to me!"
 - "This is so fun!
 And a great way to force me to not constantly choose my favourite tracks!"